-- 4.1.1 This block includes some centrally-retained items, but the majority (95%) is paid directly by LAs to all Early Years providers, including academies and maintained schools, through the EYSFF.
+4.1.1 This block includes some centrally-retained items, but the majority (95%) is paid directly by LAs to all Early Years providers, including academies and maintained schools, through the Early Years Single Funding Formula (EYSFF).
 Funding via the local formula is calculated by multiplying a base rate by the number of hours of provision counted on a termly basis (a minimum of 3 times a year).
-Early Years formula funding is based on actual hours of take up, using a headcount for each funding. - 4.1.2 In Merton, for 3 and 4 year-olds, there is a single base rate applicable across the whole sector, a mandatory supplement for deprivation and a discretionary supplement for sparsity.
-The EYPP sits outside the formula and is paid through the termly headcount process based on actual take up.
-The Disability Access Fund (DAF) is paid as a lump sum outside the formula as a lump sum. - 4.1.3 Funding for eligible 2 year-olds is provided at a fixed hourly rate and is also calculated by multiplying a base rate by the number of hours of provision counted on a termly basis (a minimum of 3 times a year).
-EYSFF is based on actual hours of take up, using a headcount for each funding period based on actual numbers during the current year, as for 3 and 4 year-olds. - 4.1.4 On September 4th 2019 the government announced a £66 million increase to the early years national funding budget which will bring a growth in the hourly rate paid to early years providers who deliver the government early education entitlements.
-We are still waiting for details on these rates.
+Early Years formula funding is based on actual hours of take up, using a headcount for each funding.

+- 4.1.2 In Merton, for 3 and 4 year-olds, there is a single base rate applicable across the whole sector, a mandatory supplement for deprivation and a discretionary supplement for sparsity.
+The Early Years Pupil Premium (EYPP) sits outside the formula and is paid through the termly headcount process based on actual take up.
+The Disability Access Fund (DAF) is paid as a lump sum outside the formula as a lump sum.
+A Special Education and Disabilities Inclusion Fund (SENDIF) is paid outside of the formula, currently using headcount data and agreed criteria that informs the level of funding provided.
+As the SENDIF is not an element in the formula, any proposed changes to the criteria or way the fund is distributed, would be subject to a separate consultation process. - 4.1.3 Funding for eligible 2 year-olds is provided at a fixed hourly rate and is also calculated by multiplying a base rate by the number of hours of provision counted on a termly basis (a minimum of 3 times a year).
+There are no formula elements within the way the 2 year old funding is distributed.
+EYSFF is based on actual hours of take up, using a headcount for each funding period based on actual numbers during the current year, as for 3 and 4 year-olds.